AisyluFattakhova/AisyluFattakhova.github.io/_posts/2025-11-01-gcn-protein-function.md

                            [1, 0, 3, ...]])  # Destination nodes
 ```

 The `edge_index` format is more efficient than a full adjacency matrix for sparse graphs.
-Instead of storing an \( N \times N \) matrix where most entries are zero, we only store the edges that actually exist.
+Instead of storing an {::nomarkdown}\( N \times N \){:/} matrix where most entries are zero, we only store the edges that actually exist.

 Now that we know how graphs work and how to represent them in PyTorch, let's dive into our specific problem: predicting protein functions from their interaction networks.